open5e/open5e/source/running-a-game/madness.rst

 ~~~~~~~~~

 Various magical effects can inflict madness on an otherwise stable mind.
-Certain spells, such as *contact other plane* and *symbol*, can cause
+Certain spells, such as :ref:`srd:contact-other-plane` and :ref:`srd:symbol`, can cause
 insanity, and you can use the madness rules here instead of the spell
-effects of those spells\ *.* Diseases, poisons, and planar effects such
+effects of those spells.
+Diseases, poisons, and planar effects such
 as psychic wind or the howling winds of Pandemonium can all inflict
 madness.
 Some artifacts can also break the psyche of a character who
 uses or becomes attuned to them.